 #5: student or styudent?

-Last but not least, we have one that is more common in older generations but is still a pronunciation you will often hear on the news and one that I get questions about occasionally from my students who move to Canada, and that is how to pronounce words like “news”, “student”, “Tuesday”.
+Last but not least, we have one that is more common in older generations but is still Canadian and American pronunciation you will often hear on the news and one that I get questions about occasionally from my students who move to Canada, and that is how to pronounce words like “news”, “student”, “Tuesday”.

 Traditionally, these words were said differently depending on whether you were American vs. Canadian.
 Americans would say these words with an /u/ (think “ooh”) sound and Canadians would use a /ju/ (think “you”) sound instead so that Americans would say news student Tuesday, all with an “oo” pronunciation /u/ while Canadians would say it more like nyews styudent Tyuesday/.